3.15 Provisions, Contingent Liabilities and Capital Commitments

 Other Price risk

-The company is not exposed to the other price risk b) Foreign currency risk
+The company is not exposed to the other price risk

 The Company is exposed to currency risk on account of its operating and financing activities.
 The functional currency of the Company is Indian Rupee.
 Our exposure are mainly denominated in U.S. dollars.
 The USD exchange rate has changed substantially in recent periods and may continue to fluctuate substantially in the future.
 The Company's business model incorporates assumptions on currency risks and ensures any exposure is covered through the normal business operations.
 This intent has been achieved in all years presented.
-The Company has put in place a Financial Risk Management Policy to Identify the most effective and efficient ways of managing the currency.
+The Company has put in place a Financial Risk Management Policy to Identify the most effective and efficient ways of managing the currency risks.

 ii.
 Credit risk